ahbool/wotools-vscode-plugin/README.md

 # ➐ Contribute

-If you can, we really hope that you will share the web page widgets you use to woTools for everyone to use.
+If you can, we really hope that you will share the web page gadget you use to woTools for everyone to use.

-The web page widgets are placed in the `wotools-plugin-list` Github project, then submit a Pull Request.
+The web page gadget are placed in the `wotools-plugin-list` Github project, then submit a Pull Request.

 Below is the `wotools-plugin-list` project address.